CeForce/Testdocs/README.md

 **Paycoin Testnet Wallet Setup**

- This will be an updated post as we build out more instructions.
-This will get an operating qt wallet setup on a virtual machine for use on the testnet
+This guide will get an operating qt wallet setup on a virtual machine for use on the testnet

 **Required Downloads**
 - [Virtual Box (latest release)](https://www.virtualbox.org/wiki/Downloads "Virtual Box")